dingo-gw/dingo/docs/source/quickstart.md

 A simple use case could be creating an injection consistent with what the network was trained on, and then running Dingo on it.
-First one can instantiate the :class:`dingo.gw.injection.Injection` using the metadata from the PosteriorModel (the trained network).
+First one can instantiate the {py:class}`dingo.gw.injection.Injection` using the metadata from the PosteriorModel (the trained network).
 An ASD dataset also needs to be specified, one can take the fiducial asd dataset the network was trained on.